 In October 2017, Julien from Explorationjunkie.com visited Koh Chang and also did this trek You can read about his experience here.
 The video below was made by Julien and shows what you can expect . . . looks like he got more leeches than me :-)

-Trek price is 1,200 Baht.
-(I paid for my trek – wasn’t a freebie.)
+The price is 1,200 Baht.
+(I paid – it wasn’t a freebie.)
 This includes round trip transfers between your hotel and start and finish points, licensed guide, drinking water, simple Thai food lunch & a small backpack.
-Group size is always small and a private trek can also be arranged.
-The minimum group is 2 people, so one person can do the trek privately but must pay double.
+Group size is always small and a private guide can also be arranged if required.
+The minimum group is 2 people, so one person can do the walk privately but must pay double.

 In the past guided walks across the island have been possible but these always involved an overnight stay camping in the middle of the jungle.
 I was never too keen on that idea and I knew that in the past it was possible to walk across the island in a day on a trail that was made years ago in he early days of the National Park.
 This connected the two main waterfalls on the island, Than Mayom & Klong Plu.
 Of course the trail was never maintained and so large parts of it have been overtaken by jungle once more.
 The remnants of this trail can easily be followed at the Than Mayom end by visitors to the waterfall, but they soon disappear once you reach a rubber plantation after around 20 minutes walking.

 The good news is that, as of a couple of weeks ago, ‘Jungle Fever’ have started running a cross island walk.
 This involves an early start – you will be picked up around 7.00 – 7.30am and will be walking most of the day until around 5pm, although there are regular rest stops on the climbs, which can be pretty steep and a half hour break for lunch.